-On 30 June 2021 a High-Level Consultative Meeting was held on the establishment of the CTRH.
-This was presided by Vice President Dr. Riek Machar and attended by Minister of Defence Angelina Teny, Minister of Federal Affairs Lasuba Wango, and Minister of Gender and Social Welfare Aya Benjamin Warille.
+On 30 June 2021, a Technical Committee was launched, mandated to lead public and stakeholder consultations which will inform the design of the legislation to implement the CTRH.
+This was presided by Vice President Dr. Riek Machar and attended by Minister of Defence Angelina Teny, Minister of Federal Affairs Lasuba Wango, and Minister of Gender and Social Welfare Aya Benjamin.
 Vice President Machar's commitment to "provid[ing] the aggrieved a chance to speak" and view that "peace without justice will not hold" are encouraging.